 Resetting the H2TU-C to its original factory settings may cause interruption of service.
+Please note that this reset feature has no effect on the option settings that are controlled by the DIP switch.

-To reset the H2TU-C-231 List 3E to its original factory defaults:
+To reset the H2TU-C-202 to its original factory defaults:

-- 1 Press c to select the Config menu. - 2 Use the ↑ and ↓ arrow keys to select Set Factory Defaults, then press ENTER. - 3 Press Y if you are certain you want to reset the H2TU-C, or press N to cancel this action.
+- 1 Press c to select the Config menu. - 2 Use the \uparrow and \downarrow arrow keys to select Set Factory Defaults, then press ENTER. - 3 Press Y if you are certain you want to reset the H2TU-C, or press N to cancel this action.

-Figure 10.
+Figure 11.
 Config Menu - Set Factory Defaults